If people, such as gypsies or travellers, camp on ground they do not own or have permission to camp on, this is called an unauthorised encampment.

 If they fail to turn up at court, a warrant for their arrest can be issued by the court.

-If there is an unauthorised encampment on council land which is not covered by the injunction, we have to go through a longer process to apply to the magistrates court for an order to evict the travellers.
+If there is an unauthorised encampment on council land which is not covered by the injunction, we have to go through a longer process to apply to the county court for an order to evict the travellers.

 We work closely with both the police and Essex County Council to tackle unauthorised encampments.